WebSockets

 ## Configuration

-Configure the extension via `htmx.config.websockets`:
+Configure the extension globally via `htmx.config.ws` or per-element via `hx-config`:

 ```javascript

-htmx.config.websockets = {
+htmx.config.ws = {

 reconnect: true, // Enable auto-reconnect (default: true)

-reconnectDelay: 1000, // Initial reconnect delay in ms (default: 1000)
+reconnectDelay: 500, // Initial reconnect delay in ms (default: 500)

-reconnectMaxDelay: 30000, // Maximum reconnect delay in ms (default: 30000)
+reconnectMaxDelay: 60000, // Maximum reconnect delay in ms (default: 60000)

-pendingRequestTTL: 30000 // Time-to-live for pending requests in ms (default: 30000)
+pendingRequestTTL: 30000 // TTL for pending requests in ms (default: 30000)

 };